Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 * `make quality`: Runs quality checks on python code, including import shorting, linting and code formatting.
 * `make unit_tests`: Runs python unit tests with pytest.
+* `make integration_test`: Test the services to ensure they work correctly.
 * `make build_image`: Creates the docker image from the modeling source code so we have it containerized.
 * `make export_image`: Exports the docker image to a file so we can deploy it to cloud
 * `make run_image`: Runs the image we have built in the local docker machine.
 * `make run_app`: Runs the modeling service locally, without containers.
 For testing purposes.

-Note that the docker image is only for running the service part, not the client app neither the cloud services.
-Network and firewall rules should be properly configured in the system so the deployed container can communicate properly.
+Note that the docker image is only for running the service part, not the client app neither the cloud services (you can check the Dockerfile).
+Network and firewall rules should be properly configured in the system (e.g., localstack endpoint) so the deployed container can communicate properly.

 ### Client app

 Here is the list of the available commands in the makefile and what they do:

 * `make build_apk`: Builds android installers from the project that can be installed on android devices.
 This creates multiple files in ` build/app/outputs/flutter-apk/`, pick the one for your android architecture (usually its armeabi-v7a) to install in your smartphone:
   * app-arm64-v8a-release.apk